zira-dev/docs/company/careers.md

 Limited travel may be required</dd>
                </dl>
-                  To Apply please send resume/CV to: careers@lightapp.com
+                  To Apply please send resume/CV to: careers@zira.us

           </div>